mpv-player/mpv/DOCS/man/options.rst

 ``--screenshot-jxl-effort=<1-9>``
     Set the JPEG XL compression effort.
 Higher effort (usually) means better compression, but takes more CPU time.
 The default is 4.

+``--screenshot-avif-encoder=<encoder>``
+    Specify the AV1 encoder to be used by libavcodec for encoding avif screenshots.

+    Default: ``libaom-av1``

+``--screenshot-avif-pixfmt=<format>``
+    Specify the pixel format to the libavcodec encoder.

+    Default: ``yuv420p``

+``--screenshot-avif-opts=key1=value1,key2=value2,...``
+    Specifies libavcodec options for selected encoder.
+For more information, consult the FFmpeg documentation.

+    Default: ``usage=allintra,crf=32,cpu-used=8,tune=ssim``

+    Note: the default is only guaranteed to work with the libaom-av1 encoder.
+    Above options may not be valid and or optimal for other encoders.

+    This is a key/value list option.
+See `List Options`_ for details.

+    .. admonition:: Example

+        "``--screenshot-avif-opts=crf=32,aq-mode=complexity``"
+            sets the crf to 32 and quantization (aq-mode) to complexity based.

 ``--screenshot-sw=<yes|no>``
     Whether to use software rendering for screenshots (default: no).